 Monterrico attracts locals from Guatemala City as a weekend beach destination.
-The black sand beach is scorching underfoot and the waves pound the shore—this place is not a swimmers beach—but for fun-in-the-sun Monterrico is a great spot.
+The black sand beach is scorching underfoot and the waves pound the shore.
+For fun-in-the-sun, Monterrico is a great spot.

 Tikal is the mother load of the Guatemala experience.
 Like Antigua and Lake Atitlan, these ancient Mayan ruins set deep into the jungles of Peten are unmissable.
 Going to Guatemala and missing Tikal is like going to Paris and missing the Eiffel Tower.